The first radio stations in our market, Philadelphia, had to find the way; the direction in which broadcasting would travel.

 Then on March 18, 1994, the call changed to WGMP, "the Game."
 The station as WOGL had kept some of its sports programming (from the WCAU days) and so it was decided to go "full time" with the sports theme.
 Much of the station's schedule was filled with syndicated sports programming, designed for smaller markets.
 They also kept the Phillies broadcasts and college basketball.
 The ratings were never what they expected and the format was dumped by new owners Westinghouse Broadcasting who purchased CBS.

 On August 23, 1996, the call letters became WPTS and three weeks later, it became WPHT (on September 17, 1996).
 Again the station tried a talk format with local programming including Don Lancer in the evenings.
 Don was transferred from now sister station KYW.
-(Lancer has since returned to KYW).
+(Lancer later returned to KYW).
 During August of 1998, much of the local programming was dumped in order to air syndicated talk shows.
 Except for the addition of Sid Mark to its lineup starting on December 29, 2000, the station has kept its 1998 flavor.

 By the way, the WCAU call letters live on.
 When NBC took over WCAU-TV on September 10, 1995, they applied for a change in call letters.
 On October 6, 1995, the new call was approved and the TV station went from a six letter call (WCAU-TV) to a four letter call (WCAU).